-The School District's total OPEB liability of \$1,469,484 was measured as of June 30, 2017, and was determined by an actuarial valuation as of that date.
+The School District's total OPEB liability of \$1,388,994 was measured as of June 30, 2018, and was determined by an actuarial valuation as of June 30, 2017, rolled forward to June 30, 2018.

-Actuarial Assumptions and Other Inputs - The total OPEB liability was determined by an actuarial valuation as of June 30, 2017, the measurement date.
+Actuarial Assumptions and Other Inputs - The total OPEB liability was determined by an actuarial valuation as of June 30, 2017, rolled forward to June 30, 2018, the measurement date.
 The following actuarial assumptions applied to all periods in the measurement, unless otherwise specified:

-Actuarial Cost Method Entry Age Normal Cost Method Salary Increases General wage inflation of 3.50% plus merit and productivity increases Inflation 3.50% Discount Rate 3.56% Mortality RPH-2017 Total Dataset Mortality Table fully generational using Scale MP-2017
+Actuarial Cost Method Entry Age Normal Cost Method Salary Increases General wage inflation of 3.50% plus merit and productivity increases Inflation 3.50% generational using Scale MP-2017